WangyiNTU/WangyiNTU.github.io/_pages/about.md

 Prior to joining PolyU, I worked as a Research Fellow in School of EEE, NTU, Singapore from 2020 to 2023.
 I was advised by [Assoc.
 Prof. YAP Kim Hui](https://dr.ntu.edu.sg/cris/rp/rp01044) from EEE, NTU.
 Prior to goint to Singapore, I studied and worked in NPU, China, from 2009 to 2016, supervised by [Prof. WAN Shuai](https://teacher.nwpu.edu.cn/en/wanshuai.html) and [Prof. MEI Shaohui](https://teacher.nwpu.edu.cn/en/meishaohui.html).

 ## Recruitment/招生
-We are currently actively recruiting image/video processing, computer vision, and AI talents, including Research Fellows, PhD students (including self-finance), Master by Research (including self-finance) to join our group in Hong Kong Polytechnic University.
+We are currently actively recruiting image/video processing, computer vision, 3D reconstruction, and AI talents, including Research Fellows, PhD students (including self-finance), Master by Research (including self-finance) to join our group in Hong Kong Polytechnic University.

 You can click [here](https://forms.office.com/r/WKHmJEaBDb) if you are interested!